Blog

 Wines that have had their alcoholic content lowered or “de-alcoholized” through a process are included in the same regulations as for normal, alcoholic wines, though there are some distinctions depending on the amount of alcohol included in the beverage.

 The term “de-alcoholised” (U.K. spelling) must be included, and can be provided digitally if the alcohol by volume is no more than .5%.
 The term “partially de-alcoholised” can be used if the alcohol by volume is more than 0.5% but below the minimum actual alcoholic strength of the category before de-alcoholisation.
-One important distinction is that for any wines with strength by volume of less than 10 %, the date of minimum durability is necessary to be included and can also be provided “through electronic means”.
+One important distinction is that for any wines with strength by volume of less than 10 %, the date of minimum durability is necessary to be included on the physical label, and may additionally be provided through electronic means.

 Key takeaways for wineries